RightOn! Overview

 Play, a student-facing trivia game with two phases.

-Phase 1: Students try to answer correctly and then read the correct answer explanation
+Phase 1: Students try to answer correctly and then read the following correct answer explanation

-Phase 2: Students are challenged to pick the trickiest answerand then read the incorrect answer explanation.
-The objective here is for students to consider common misconceptions and learn from those mistakes.
+Phase 2: Students are challenged to pick the trickiest answer and then read the following incorrect answer explanations.
+The objective here is for students to learn from math misconceptions and their mistakes.

 Initial Classroom Study